apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks-on-new-kubernetes-cluster.md

 kbcli cluster list
 ```

-## Install kbcli and KubeBlocks on cloud
+## Install KubeBlocks on cloud

 This section shows how to install KubeBlocks on new Kubernetes clusters on cloud.

 **Before you start**

-Make sure you have kbcli installed, for detailed information, check [Install kbcli](#install-kbcli).
+Make sure you have kbcli installed, for detailed information, check [Install kbcli](./install-kbcli.md).

 When deploying to the cloud, you can use the Terraform scripts maintained by ApeCloud to initialize the cloud resources.
 Click on [Terraform script](https://github.com/apecloud/cloud-provider) to use Terraform.